 Antonella Battaglini is Founder and Chief Executive Officer of the Renewables Grid Initiative.

-Antonella is currently a member of the European Commission's expert group on electricity interconnection targets and has previously been an expert member of the World Economic Forum (WEF)’s 2014-2016 Global Agenda Council on the Future of Electricity.
+Antonella is currently a member of the European Commission's expert group on electricity interconnection targets and of the World Economic Forum (WEF)'s Global Future Council on Clean Electrification, after having participated between 2014-2016 on the WEF's Global Agenda Council on the Future of Electricity.
 In 2015 she was named one of Tällberg's 2015 five Global Leaders for her commitment to a sustainable energy future and combating climate change.
 She is also a senior scientist at the Potsdam Institute for Climate Impact Research (PIK) where she leads the SuperSmart Grid (SSG) process, a concept she developed together with her team to reconcile different approaches to the system integration of renewables.
 By adopting a holistic approach, the SSG addresses the challenges of the transformation of the power sector considering generation, transmission and demand management.
 In this concept, both centralised and decentralised options play an undisputed role.

 Stephanie joined the Renewables Grid Initiative in 2013.
 Her main responsibilities lie with RGI’s communications and media work and she is leading the good practice award activities.
 She previously worked in the communications team of the European Climate Foundation.
 Stephanie has studied at the Universities of Marburg and Hamburg, Germany, and the University of Southern Queensland in Australia.
 She holds degrees in political science and journalism.

-Andrzej has been working at RGI since June 2017, having previously cooperated as researcher in the INSPIRE-Grid project since 2014 at the Potsdam Institute for Climate Impact Research (PIK).
+Andrzej has been working at RGI since May 2017, having previously cooperated as researcher in the INSPIRE-Grid project since 2014 at the Potsdam Institute for Climate Impact Research (PIK).
 In his work he combines aspects derived from social and political realities with the functioning of the energy systems.
-Currently, he is managing the Sustainable Energy Transitions Laboratory (SENTINEL) project, aiming to improve existing energy models by applying diversified stakeholders' perspectives to them.
-He holds a Master Degree in International Relations from the Wrocław University and is completing his PhD degree at the Bavarian School of Public Policy at the Technical University of Munich.
+Currently, he is managing two Horizon 2020 projects: SENTINEL and WHY, aiming to improve existing and develop new energy models by applying diversified stakeholders' perspectives to them.
+He holds a Master Degree in International Relations from the Wrocław University and is completing his PhD at the Bavarian School of Public Policy at the Technical University of Munich.

 Himakshi joined RGI in June 2020 and is responsible for the financial management, reporting, and budgeting of RGI.
 She is an Associate of the Institute of Chartered Accountants of India.
 Himakshi has previously held several positions in the private sector within Accounting and Finance Management bringing experience of forecasting, financial statements preparation, and project financing.
 Her most recent position was as an External Auditor with a large auditing firm where she was solely responsible for the examination of Financial Statements as per the regulatory and statutory requirements.

 Liam joined RGI in June 2019 as part of the communication team.
-He has experience in public relations, research (agroecology, European higher education), teaching and sustainable development and has spent time working in various European countries as well as in Peru.
+As of 2021, he is responsible for the coordination of two national TSO/NGO collaboration projects in Germany.
+He has previously worked in public relations, research (agroecology, education), teaching and sustainable development.
 Liam holds degrees in Modern Languages (BA - German, Spanish and French with Dutch) and Environment, Development and Policy (MA) from the Universities of Newcastle and Sussex (UK) respectively.

 Sylvia has been part of the RGI secretariat since September 2011 and is in charge of administrative works.
 Until December 2013 her position also included office management for the Smart Energy For Europe Platform (SEFEP).
 Sylvia spent several years in Johannesburg, South Africa, working as a secretary for the industrial department of Mannesmann Anlagenbau and the AEG Industrial Dept. During the last 7 years before joining RGI she was in charge of sales and general administration for a Spanish trading agency in Germany.
 Sylvia has the Spanish nationality and grew up in Germany.
 She speaks English, German and Spanish fluently.

-Johanna joined RGI in 2018.
-She is part of RGI’s communication team.
+Johanna joined RGI in 2018 as part of the communication team.
+Since 2020 she has been managing RGI's offshore activities.
 She previously worked as a public affairs consultant for the maritime industry as well as in the communications office of the OECD.
 Johanna studied law and public policy at King’s College London, the Humboldt University in Berlin as well as the Hertie School of Governance and the University of Tokyo.

 Antina Sander joined RGI in March 2012.
 She is responsible for the instigation and coordination of national TSO/NGO collaboration projects, for providing feedback to EU grid development processes and RGI's organisational planning.
 In 2011, Antina has finalised an MSc in Environmental Management and Policy at Lund University, Sweden where she has written her master thesis about grid expansion and public acceptance.
 The thesis "From 'Decide, Announce, Defend' to 'Announce, Discuss, Decide'" won the first prize of the "Ökostrom für Alle!"
 Award in 2012.
 Antina furthermore holds an MBA and has been working for seven years in the private sector (strategic management consultancy and in the consumer goods industry) and with the United Nations.